 Q.Why don’t the numbers in boxes 15C match the payroll details/paycheque list?

 A. The CRA’s guidelines for ROE state that box 15C will split up paycheques based on the types of pay on the paycheque.
 Some pay types (such as salary, wages, and vacation taken as hours off) are reported by the work period of the cheque, and some pay types (such as bonuses, overtime, and vacation paid out as % of gross) are reported by the paydate of the cheque.

 For more information, see Why does box 15C on the Record of Employment not match the payroll details or paycheque list? or refer to the chart Type of earnings, insurable/non-insurable earnings and hours, and pay-period allocation on the CRA's website.

 Q. Why is box 15B less than the total of boxes 15C?

 A. Box 15B and 15C require information from different periods when filing electronically.
 Box 15B requires about one half a year’s earnings, and 15C requires about one full year.
 The exact number of periods you must use is detailed in charts from the CRA’s ROE instructions.
 Take special note of the table you use for box 15C, and how you decide to file the form, electronically or paper form.
-Further information, see the CRA's website.
+For further information, see the CRA's website.

 Q.Why does the earliest period (bottom-right most box) in box 15C have such a large total?

-A. This is most likely the total Year to Date information that is recorded in QuickBooks Online Payroll as historical paycheques.
+A. This is most likely the total Year to Date information that is recorded in QuickBooks Payroll as historical paycheques.
 This total is recorded as one amount and will show up as one amount on the ROE.
 You will need to reference your original records and separate out enough pay periods to finish the ROE.

 Q.Why is box 15A (total insurable hours) lower than expected?